niemopen/ntac-admin/examples/src/Augmentation/README.md

 * I also added a CMFTool option to designate a "message schema namespace" and then make sure it imports everything needed that isn't imported somewhere else.
 Fun piece of code!
 The command is

-  `ct m2xm -c --msgNS http://example.com/N6AugEx/1.0/ -o xsd augCCwE.cmf`
+  `ct m2xm -c --msgNS my -o xsd augCCwE.cmf`

 **04-AugCCwithA – message schema for complex content augmented with an attribute**